 Unexcused Tardy (TU on JMC)

 1. A student who is late to a class due to a time management issue: lack of planning, poor use of time, social interaction between classes, etc. will be recorded as unexcused tardy.
-If a pass is required by the teacher for admittance into class, the pass will be marked TU.
+A pass may required by the teacher for admittance into class, the pass will be marked TU.

 2. Students with 3 or more unexcused tardies will be required to make up the time before or after school.
 The number of tardies accumulated will determine detention time.
 The first 3 unexcused tardies will earn 30 minutes in detention time.
 The next 3 tardies will earn 60 minutes in detention time, etc. Students with excessive unexcused tardies may be required to serve In-School Suspension and parents will be contacted.

 3. Students who are more than 10 unexcused minutes late to a class will be counted unexcused absent for that period.